Webhook

 Event Types

-For all events, the webhook payload includes relevant data about the updates, with the specific structure varying by event type.
+For all events, the payload includes the event_type and company_id, with the remaining structure varying by event type.

 Request Format

-When a webhook event is triggered, our system will send an HTTP POST request to your specified URL with the following:
+When a webhook event is triggered, Daloopa sends an HTTP POST request to your specified URL with the headers and JSON body described below.

 Headers